hpeter11/E-Commerce-Platform/README.md

 Usage:
 1. Start the development server:
 'npm start'
-2. Open your web browser and navigate to http://localhost:3000 to see the app running.
+2. Open your web browser and open the link http://localhost:3000 to see the app running.

 ## Testing
 This project includes a test suite written using React Testing Library.
 To run the tests, use the following command:
 'npm test' (or 'npm i && npm start' to install all dependencies before running).

 ## Accessibility
 The application has been designed with accessibility in mind.
-It includes the following accessibility features:

-- Appropriate use of aria-labels and aria-live regions for screen readers
+It emphasizes the use of appropriate use of aria-labels and aria-live regions for screen readers.
-- Keyboard navigation support
-- Semantic HTML elements
-- Proper color contrast